ctrlaltwill/Ankipedia/README.md

 ![alt text](https://github.com/ctrlaltwill/Ankipedia/blob/main/Images/Installation.png "Ankipedia Demo Image")

 ### 2. Blocked Words
 You can customize which terms are blocked by editing the `BLOCKED_WORDS` and `BLOCKED_UNIGRAMS` arrays in `web.js`.
 This code includes comments explaining when to use each list as they both apply rules slightly differently.
+In the future I would like to update this list to be a plain text file separate outside the main plugin script, but this is how it is currently!

 ### 3. Tips
-You can add the .ankipedia class to multiple fields if needed The class is case sensitive, so use lower case 'ankipedia' The addon will only process new content when it changes The div can contain any Anki field or HTML content This setup requirement ensures the addon only processes relevant card content and avoids scanning the entire page unnecessarily.
+- You can add the .ankipedia class to multiple fields if needed
+- The class is case sensitive, so use lower case 'ankipedia'
+- The addon will only process new content when it changes
+- The div can contain any Anki field or HTML content

 ## More Details